ibm-bluemix-mobile-services/bms-clientsdk-swift-security-facebookauthentication/README.md

 ```
 To switch users, you must call this code and the user must logout from Facebook in their browser.

+## Sample app
+You can use 'pod try BMSFacebookAuthentication' to get a sample application.
+A readme file with details on how to run the sample application is available in the app's folder.

 =======================

 Copyright 2016 IBM Corp.

 Licensed under the Apache License, Version 2.0 (the "License");